aquasecurity/trivy/docs/docs/advanced/modules.md

     - Update the detected vulnerability and misconfiguration
     - e.g. Change a severity
 - Delete
-    - Update the detected vulnerability and misconfiguration
+    - Delete the detected vulnerability and misconfiguration
     - e.g. Remove Spring4Shell because it is not actually affected.

 `PostScanSpec()` returns which action the module does.